adityabisoi/github-rest-api-v3/README.md

 ## 🏆 Contributing

-Please read  [CONTRIBUTING.md](CONTRIBUTING.md)  for information on how to contribute to profext-extension.
+Please read  [CONTRIBUTING.md](CONTRIBUTING.md)  for information on how to contribute to github-rest-api-v3.